top of page

 Be sure not to miss the stunning lupin display in late May / early June.

-The park trails are fully on-leash and has a great mix of meadow walks, shaded forest trails, interior ravine paths, and peaceful creekside routes.
+In addition, the park has a great mix of meadow walks, shaded forest trails, interior ravine paths, and peaceful creekside routes.

 Be sure to remain on the pedestrian only trails (of which there are many).
 Many horses spook at the sight of dogs particularly if the dogs are excited.
 Horses legally have the right-of-way on all of the horse trails.